Our ability to prevail at trial ensures that we maximize recovery for defrauded investors.

 Dan is a frequent speaker at conferences and seminars around the world and has lectured on a wide range of topics related to securities litigation.
 He has taught Trial Advocacy, Appellate Advocacy, Legal Writing, and Securities Regulation courses at the University of San Diego School of Law and Thomas Jefferson School of Law.
 Before joining the Firm, Dan served for three years as an Assistant District Attorney for the Manhattan District Attorney’s office.
 While there, he served in both the appellate section, where he briefed and argued over 25 cases to the New York appellate courts, and in the trial section, where he prosecuted a wide variety of cases involving street crime.
 He was then brought on as an associate in the New York office of Weil, Gotshal & Manges, where he concentrated his practice in civil litigation and white-collar criminal defense.
 Dan later became an Assistant United States Attorney in the Southern District of California.
 In the Southern District, he tried cases before the United States District Court and briefed and argued numerous appeals before the Ninth Circuit Court of Appeals.
 He was a member of the border crimes unit, where he was assigned to investigate and prosecute violations of the federal narcotics and immigration laws as well as official corruption cases.
 During his tenure as an Assistant United States Attorney, Dan received the Department of Justice Special Achievement Award in recognition of sustained superior performance of duty.

-Dan has been named a Leading Lawyer in America and a Leading Plaintiff Financial Lawyer by Lawdragon, a Top 100 Lawyer by the Daily Journal, a Recommended Lawyer by The Legal 500, and a Super Lawyer by Super Lawyers Magazine.
+Dan has been named a Leading Lawyer in America and a Leading Plaintiff Financial Lawyer by Lawdragon, a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Recommended Lawyer by The Legal 500, a Super Lawyer by Super Lawyers Magazine, and a Titan of the Plaintiffs Bar by Law360.
 He was recently selected to The Wall Street Journal’s Southern California Best Lawyers list, a recognition selected by peer recognition and professional achievement.
 He has also been selected to the Best Lawyers in America and the Southern California Best Lawyers lists by Best Lawyers®.
-Dan was recognized as a 2022 Lawyer of the Year by Best Lawyers®.
+Dan was recognized as a Lawyer of the Year by Best Lawyers® for 2022 and 2024, as well as a West Trailblazer for 2022 by The American Lawyer.
 He received his Bachelor of Arts degree in Political Science from Reed College, with honors, and was elected to Phi Beta Kappa.
 Dan received his Juris Doctor degree from Harvard Law School.

 - Southern California Best Lawyers, The Wall Street Journal, 2021